7: Pharmacologic Issues Across the Lifespan

 7.3.2 Distribution

-The increase in blood volume and decrease in plasma proteins in a pregnant person causes dilution of drugs levels.
+The increase in blood volume and decrease in plasma proteins in a pregnant person cause dilution of drug levels.
 In addition, increased cardiac output and plasma volume alter regional blood flow.
 Blood flow to the uterus, kidneys, and skin is increased.
 Changes in lipid levels may alter distribution, especially in the third trimester.
 Fat-soluble drugs readily distribute into breast milk.

 7.3.3.
 Metabolism